opendaylight/docs/docs/developer-guide/ovsdb-netvirt.rst

 ~~~~~~~~~~~~~~~~~~

 | One of the primary services that most southbound plugins provide in
-  Opendaylight a Connection Service.
+  OpenDaylight a Connection Service.
 The service provides protocol
   specific connectivity to network elements, and supports the
   connectivity management services as specified by the OpenDaylight
   Connection Manager.
 The connectivity services include: